-This thing will not only build a strong relationship with your teens, but you can easily spot sign of any incoming trouble.
+This will not only build a strong relationship with your teens, but also help you spot signs of any incoming trouble easily.

-Attentive Listing is heart of any relation.
+Attentive listening is the heart of any relationship.
 Try to listen your teens with attention.
-Show your concerned about what they are talking about.
+Show them that you’re concerned about what they are talking.
 Get to know about their feelings during open conversations.

 Be available when your child needs you.
 Be supportive.
-Make sure to them you are always here to help.
+Make sure they know that you are always there to help.
 They can seek guidance from you in any matter.

-Clearly talk about risky actions and it is results.
-In a polite way tell all the consequences that someone face after risky actions.
+Talk about risky actions and it is results.
+In a polite way, tell them the consequences that someone faces after risky actions.

 When you tell your kids about your expectation towards them, they become more conscious about their actions.

-For example, during a conversation you can say “I know my child make me proud one day’’.
-“I know you are far wise than the other kid.
+For example, during a conversation you can say “I know my child will make me proud one day’’.
+“I know you are far wiseer than other kids.
 You will be more careful”.
 ‘You wont act in such a rash way, your driving is safe”

-This kind of things give positive energy to your teens and they become more concerned about parents’ expectations.
+These kinds of positive statements give positive energy to your teens and they become more concerned about parents’ expectations.

 #9 Talk about your family values and family rules

-Clear your family values and family rules to your teens.
-When your child completely knows about their family rules and values, they become more responsible.
+Clearly explain your family values and family rules to your teens.
+When your child completely knows about the family rules and values, they become more conscious and responsible.

-Talk about your opinion on Sex, Substance abuse, bullying etc. What you feel about them.
-What is acceptable and what is not in the family.
+Talk about your opinion on Sex, Substance abuse, bullying etc. What is acceptable and what is not in the family.

 Things that will make you embarrassed and things that will make you proud.